Harrogate Bus Company: The Harrogate Bus Company

 Following the rebrand of the company in 2016, a two-tone red livery was introduced for local bus services in and around the spa town of Harrogate.
 As well as serving as a corporate livery, it was also used as a base for dedicated route brands such as the 1, the 7, and the Harrogate Electrics network.

 In November 2024, the Harrogate Bus Company brand underwent a refresh.
 As part of this, a fleet of battery-electric Mercedes-Benz eCitaros were introduced, replacing the company's diesel powered Wright Eclipse vehicles.
 Additionally, a new logo and standard red livery was adopted, and dedicated route-specific branding for routes 1 and 7 was discontinued.

-Alongside routes 1, 7 and Harrogate Electrics network, the company operates several other services including the 21 (Knaresborough to Boroughbridge and Roecliffe), the 24 (Harrogate to Pateley Bridge), the 59 (Harrogate to Skipton), and the X98/X99 (Wetherby to Leeds).
+Alongside routes 1, 7 and Harrogate Electrics network, the company operates several other services including the 21 (Knaresborough to Boroughbridge and Roecliffe), the 24 (Harrogate to Pateley Bridge) and the 59 (Harrogate to Skipton, previously the X59).